 Yet somehow, I felt like a fraud.
 I knew in my heart of hearts that I had achieved these things through sheer cunning, perseverance, and an innate ability to learn quickly on the job.
 Surely I was missing some fundamental business knowledge and skills that would eventually expose me as I progressed in my career.
 I knew that there was stuff that I knew…and there was stuff that I knew that I didn’t know.
 But what really concerned me was the things that I didn’t know that I didn’t know.

 So I did what many people do when faced with a gap in knowledge.
 I enrolled in an MBA program.

-I choose an Executive MBA program with a cohort format.
+I chose an Executive MBA program with a cohort format.
 Luckily, I was assigned to a group of truly excellent student colleagues, and we helped each other learn and be successful in a very challenging program.
-It was a great experience and it validated my thesis—the set of things that I didn’t know that I didn’t know turned out to be bigger that I thought.
+It was a great experience and it validated my thesis—the set of things that I didn’t know that I didn’t know turned out to be bigger than I thought.